Animals that hibernate

 Wood frogs are another example of amphibians which hibernate; however, the wood frog does something remarkable none of us would expect!

 This frog will search for a place to seek safety from the treacherous weather.
-When temperatures plumate, the frog is in real danger of freezing.
-How does it survive you ask?
+When temperatures plummet, the frog is in real danger of freezing.
+How does it survive, you ask?

 Anti-freeze!
 Ice crystals develop in places such as the body cavity and bladder and under the skin.
 What the wood frog does which is so remarkable is it produces a high concentration of glucose in the frog's vital organs preventing it freezing.

 Scientists have conducted many experiments on these frogs, freezing them for 24 hours and thawing them in lab conditions.
-The frogs took approximately 10 hours to thaw before the sprung back to life.
+The frogs took approximately 10 hours to thaw before they sprung back to life.

 Other animals that hibernate or enter states of dormancy

 - Fritz Geiser (2004) Metabolic Rate and Body Temperature Reduction During Hibernation and Daily Torpor

 - BBC Nature (2014) Estivation